SalishSeaCast/SalishSeaNowcast/docs/figures/fig_dev_env.rst

 ***************************************

 This section explains how to set up an isolated `Conda`_ environment for nowcast web site figure development and testing.
-The environment will have both the :kbd:`SalishSeaNowcast` nowcast system package, and the :kbd:`salishsea-site` web site app package installed in it, along with all of their dependencies.
+The environment will have both the ``SalishSeaNowcast`` nowcast system package, and the ``salishsea-site`` web site app package installed in it, along with all of their dependencies.

 .. _Conda: https://conda.io/en/latest/

-The :kbd:`SalishSeaNowcast` and :kbd:`salishsea-site` packages use some Python language features that are not available in versions prior to Python 3.6, in particular:
+The ``SalishSeaNowcast`` and ``salishsea-site`` packages use some Python language features that are not available in versions prior to Python 3.6, in particular:

 * `formatted string literals`_